bradyjcamp/readingnotes/102/JavaScript.md

 const price2 = 20;
 let total = price + price2;
 ```
-- Variables are much like baisc algebra.
+- Variables are much like basic algebra.

 ## Identifiers

 - All JS **variables** must be **identified** with **unique names**.
 - These unique names are called **Identifiers**.
-- Identifiers are what you lable the vaiable or `const`.
+- Identifiers are what you label the variable or `const`.
   - Names can contain letters, digits, underscores, and dollar signs.
   - Names must begin with a letter, $, or _, just keep in mind they that even $ and _ is treated like a letter.
   - Names are case sensitive (y and Y are different variables).